Last updated 2022-04-04 to revise the fee schedule.

 I made a list of every United States nationwide DAF provider I could find.
 I excluded regional DAF providers (example: Silicon Valley Community Foundation), providers that weren't cause-agnostic (example: National Christian Foundation), and providers that don't work with individual donors (example: American Online Giving Foundation).
 Your local community foundation might offer a better DAF than any of the national providers of my list, but there are too many community foundations for me to look at them all.

-I ended up with seven DAF providers:
+I ended up with eight DAF providers (in alphabetical order):

 - American Endowment Foundation (AEF)